 Getting To and Around the Big Island

-Renting a car upon arrival is your best bet, since the Big Island can take an hour or more to get from one spot to another.
-A 4WD is a good choice of vehicle if you are planning to drive to Green Sand Beach, to the bottom of Waipio Valley and/or the summit of Mauna Kea.
-Driving on the Big Island is not without traffic, especially at cities like Kailua-Kona and spots where there are one-lane roads.
+Booking a rental car beforehand is your best bet since the Big Island can take an hour or more to get from one spot to another.
+A 4-wheel drive is a good choice if you are planning to drive to Green Sand Beach, to the bottom of Waipio Valley, and/or the summit of Mauna Kea.
+Driving on the Big Island is not without traffic, especially in cities like Kailua-Kona and spots where there are one-lane roads

 Where To Stay On the Big Island